-- 1.)
-Delete paragraph 16.12.5.7 in its entirety and substitute in its place the following.
-The annex note shall remain. - 16.12.5.7 "FDC Locations.
-The location of fire department connections shall be approved by the Fire Chief as set forth in subsections 501.5 and 912 of the International Fire Code (IFC), as adopted by Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner.
-Where there may be conflict between subsection 501 or 912 of the IFC and section 8.17.2 of this Code, the provisions of 501 and 912 of the IFC shall prevail." - (e) Modification to Chapter 27:
+1. Delete paragraph 16.12.5.7 in its entirety and substitute in its place the following.
+The annex note shall remain.

+16.12.5.7 FDC Locations.
+The location of fire department connections shall be approved by the Fire Chief as set forth in subsections 501.5 and 912 of the International Fire Code (IFC), as adopted by Subject 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner.
+Where there may be conflict between subsection 501 or 912 of the IFC and section 8.17.2 of this Code, the provisions of 501 and 912 of the IFC shall prevail.

-- 1. Add a new 27.1.2.1 to read as follows: - 27.1.2.1 "Where plan review notes returned with submitted plans or comments on submitted plans by the authority having jurisdiction (AHJ), indicating the need for corrections, such corrections shall be made by the Fire Protection Sprinkler Designer.
+1. Add a new 28.1.2.1 to read as follows:

+28.1.2.1 Where plan review notes returned with submitted plans or comments on submitted plans by the authority having jurisdiction (AHJ), indicating the need for corrections, such corrections shall be made by the Fire Protection Sprinkler Designer.
 Only after the needed corrections are made and shown on corrected plans shall changes by installation personnel be allowed.
 Corrected plans shall be kept at the project site and shall be firmly attached to the set of plans stamped as approved with comments by the AHJ.
 Submitted plans returned without the approval stamp of the AHJ shall have corrections made and be resubmitted to the AHJ for review and approval.
-The installation of a system shall not be allowed where plans have been returned without an approval stamp until corrected plans have been submitted, reviewed, and stamped as approved by the AHJ." - 2.
-Add new items (48) through (51) to subsection 27.1.3 to read as follows: - (48) "Type of construction, (i.e., obstructed or unobstructed as defined in Section 3.7), and the distance between the sprinkler deflector and the structure in exposed structure areas. - (49) Indicate the system is a NFPA 13 designed system. - (50) Owner's Certificate, provided in accordance with Section 4.2. - (51) Name, number and signature of the Certificate of Competency holder & Designer." - 3.
-Add a new subsection 27.2.4.11.2.1 to read as follows: - 27.2.4.11.2.1 "There shall be a minimum 10 psi (0.69 bar) cushion between the hydraulically calculated sprinkler system demand and supply when there is a backflow prevention device present. - 27.2.4.11.2.1.1 The 10 psi (0.69 bar) cushion may be lowered to not less than 7 psi with written approval of the authority having jurisdiction based on the capability of the fire department to provide support to the system within 10 minutes of the receipt of notification of the alarm of fire in the building." - 4.
-Add a new subparagraph 27.2.4.11.3 to read as follows: - 27.2.4.11.3 "There shall be a minimum 15 psi (1.03 bar) cushion between the hydraulically calculated sprinkler system demand and supply in systems that do not have a backflow prevention device.
+The installation of a system shall not be allowed where plans have been returned without an approval stamp until corrected plans have been submitted, reviewed, and stamped as approved by the AHJ.

+2. Add new items (24) through (26) to subsection 28.1.3 to read as follows:

+(24) Type of construction, (i.e., obstructed or unobstructed as defined in Section 3.7), and the distance between the sprinkler deflector and the structure in exposed structure areas.

+(25) Indicate the system is a NFPA 13 designed system.

+(26) Name, number and signature of the Certificate of Competency holder & Designer.

+3. Add a new subsection 28.2.4.11.2.1 to read as follows:

+27.2.4.11.2.1 There shall be a minimum 10 psi (0.69 bar) cushion between the hydraulically calculated sprinkler system demand and supply when there is a backflow prevention device present, measured at the supply side of the backflow prevention device.

+28.2.4.11.2.1.1 The 10 psi (0.69 bar) cushion may be lowered with written approval of the Fire Chief of the fire department which has fire suppression responsibility.

+28.2.4.11.2.1.2 A minimum cushion may not be required where the system is supplied by a fixed water source providing water to fire pumps holding no supply side pressure.
+Such an arrangement shall have written approval of the Fire Chief of the fire department having fire suppression jurisdiction.

+28.2.4.11.3 There shall be a minimum 15 psi (1.03 bar) cushion between the hydraulically calculated sprinkler system demand and supply in systems that do not have a backflow prevention device.

-27.2.4.11.3.1 The 15 psi (1.05 bar) cushion may be lowered to not less than 7 psi with approval of the authority having jurisdiction based on the capability of the fire department to provide support to the system within 10 minutes of the receipt of notification of the alarm of fire in the building."
+28.2.4.11.3.1 The 15 psi (1.05 bar) cushion may be lowered to not less than 7 psi with approval of the authority having jurisdiction based on the capability of the fire department to provide support to the system within 10 minutes of the receipt of notification of the alarm of fire in the building.